cenotelie/hime/README.md

 * Fix [some issue](https://bitbucket.org/cenotelie/hime/issues?status=new&status=open) or implement a new feature.
 * Create a merge request on Bitbucket.

 Patches can also be submitted by email, or through the [issue management system](https://bitbucket.org/cenotelie/hime/issues).
-Email contacts:

-* [laurentw on Bitbucket](https://bitbucket.org/laurentw): lwouters at xowl dot org.

 #### For newcomers ####